:max_bytes(150000):strip_icc():format(webp)/easy-shrimp-with-angel-hair-pasta-3060817-Step_1-5bafaaff46e0fb0026e80cf2.jpg)

 In some instances, it's OK to leave the shell on during cooking.
 For example, when grilling shrimp it's wise to leave the shell on because it protects the meat from the intense heat of the grill.
 Peel-and-eat shrimp, as the name suggests, is another example of when you would leave the shell on.
 But for other dishes, such as a stir-fry or shrimp scampi, or a shrimp cocktail appetizer, you should go the extra step of removing the shell so you can dig in right away and enjoy the food.
 It is simple enough to peel the shell off of the body of the shrimp, but removing the shell over the tail takes a little bit of finesse—too forceful and you will pull that tail right off, losing precious meat.

 You can leave the tail on in dishes where it is obvious and conspicuous, so diners can remove it themselves.
-However, in recipes where a heavy sauce may disguise the tail, you should remove it rather than surprising a guest with an unexpected crunchy bite.
-If you are frying the shrimp leave it on—some people actually enjoy eating the tail when it is deep-fried and crunchy.
+However, in recipes where a heavy sauce may disguise the tail, you should remove it rather than surprise a guest with an unexpected crunchy bite.
+If you are frying the shrimp leave it on—some people enjoy eating the tail when it is deep-fried and crunchy.